Restaurant in Los Angeles, United States

 What to Expect

-Neighbor is the project of chefs Cho Eun-hee and Park Sung-bae, and the cooking reflects a Californian Modern framework with clear Korean sensibility threading through the technique and ingredient choices.
+Neighbor is the project of chefs Cho Eun-hee and Park Sung-bae, the cooking reflects a Californian Modern framework with clear Korean sensibility threading through the technique and ingredient choices.
 Visually, the room reads as intentional and spare rather than casual: expect clean lines and a setting that works for a date or a business dinner without the self-conscious formality of a tasting-menu room.
 The scale feels personal rather than cavernous, which matters on a special occasion when you want the meal to feel like it was designed for you rather than for a hundred covers a night.

-The 4.7 rating across 1,085 reviews is a meaningful signal.
-At that review volume, you are not looking at a honeymoon period or a curated sample.
 Guests are returning and recommending.
 That consistency, alongside the Pearl Recommended status for 2025, puts Neighbor in a tier where you can book with confidence for a celebration or an important dinner.

 A Multi-Visit Strategy